BryanWilhite/Blog/presentation/entry/2023/2023-12-22-azure-webjobs-in-2023.md

 …where `00000000-0000-0000-000000000000` is the **Object (principal) ID** of the <acronym title="Managed Identity">MI</acronym>.

-Note that, for Microsoft SQL Server]], the `Authentication` value depends (sadly) on the version of `Microsoft.Data.SqlClient` in use.
+Note that, for Microsoft SQL Server, the `Authentication` value depends (sadly) on the version of `Microsoft.Data.SqlClient` in use.
 For details, see “[Setting Microsoft Entra authentication](https://learn.microsoft.com/en-us/sql/connect/ado-net/sql/azure-active-directory-authentication?view=sql-server-ver16#setting-microsoft-entra-authentication)”:

 <div style="text-align:center">